christopherkade/christopherkade.github.io/static/articles/designing-for-devs.md

-# Designing for Developers - a talk at Algolia
+# Designing for Developers - a discussion at Algolia

 Last week I attended a Tech Lunch at [Algolia](https://www.algolia.com/)'s Paris offices on the subject of _designing for developers_.
 I had a really fun time discovering their offices, sharing some food with my colleagues, listening to talented designers and of course, networking !
 I'll share some pictures of my time there and of course briefly cover what was said during the discussion.